-- B3.3-2 The following are Restricted Discretionary activities in the Education Zone: - a) any activity that would otherwise be a permitted activity, but which fails to comply with one or more of the standards for that rule in the Education Zone or the general rules and standards as stated above. - b) co-location of masts, radio and telecommunications equipment where the height exceeds the permitted activity standard. - B3.3-3 The matters over which the Council will exercise its discretion are: - a) the effect of the particular non-compliance on the environment, including the cumulative or combined effect of non-compliance. - b) In relation to co-location of masts, radio and telecommunications equipment: - c) The effects of the height of the structure in the amenity values of the area adjacent to the proposed location of the activity.
+The following are Restricted Discretionary activities in the Education Zone:

+a) any activity that would otherwise be a permitted activity[^], but which fails to comply with one or more of the standards for that rule in the Education Zone or the general rules and standards as stated above.

+b) co-location of masts, radio and telecommunications equipment where the height exceeds the permitted activity standard.

+a) the effect of the particular non-compliance on the environment, including the cumulative or combined effect of non-compliance.

+- b) In relation to co-location of masts, radio and telecommunications equipment: - i.
+The effects of the height of the structure in the amenity values of the area adjacent to the proposed location of the activity.

-- B3.3-4 The following are discretionary activities in the Education Zone: - a) Any activity that is not a permitted, or restricted discretionary activity in the Education Zone, and any activity that is not specifically provided for in this plan.
+The following are discretionary activities in the Education Zone:

+a) Any activity that is not a permitted[^], or restricted discretionary activity[^] in the Education Zone, and any activity that is not specifically provided for in this plan.